sgrassie/sgrassie.github.io/_posts/2015/2015-04-17-msbuild-code-analysis-jenkins.md

 ---
 layout: post
+title: MSBuild Code Analysis (on a build server)
+description: MSBuild Code Analysis (on a build server)
+tags: ['c#','msbuild','jenkins']
+hidden: False
 published: 17/04/2015
-title: MSBuild Code Analysis (on a build server)
-category: c#, msbuild, jenkins
-metadescription: MSBuild Code Analysis (on a build server)
+ispublished: True
 ---
 It is possible to setup your build server to run code analysis on your solution/projects, without having to install VS on your build server.